 Media School provides an opportunity to connect students with quality production equipment and create trust and dedication to a brand.
 Brand introduction and hands-on tangible experience with technology are essential marketing tools that would benefit any supporter of the program.

 How is the course structured?
 Media School began in 2006 and became the first program in North America to integrate five high school educational credits into the study of the film and television industry.
 Ron Berntson created the concept and research for the Media School program as the final project of his master’s degree.
 The foundational objectives of the program are to introduce students to the film and television industry and to inspire them to pursue the art of storytelling through video production.
-Media School is a Saskatoon Public Schools' program housed at Evan Hardy Collegiate Institute and is open to any Grade 11 student within Saskatoon and surrounding area.
+Media School is a Saskatoon Public Schools program housed at Evan Hardy Collegiate and is open to any Grade 11 student within Saskatoon and surrounding area.

-Media School integrates the following four credit classes — English 20, Active Living and Fitness Leadership 20, Communication Media 20, Communication Media 30 — into one cohesive educational environment.
-Students will also choose one elective course in Period 1, either from class offerings available at Evan Hardy or an online course.
-Integration of courses allows for greater depth of material and exploration of teaching methodology because it removes the redundancy of teaching objectives covered in multiple curriculums.
+Media School integrates five credit classes (English 20, Active Living and Fitness Leadership 20, History 20, Communication Media 20 and Communication Media 30) into one cohesive educational environment.
+Integration of courses allows for greater depth of material and exploration of teaching methodology, as it removes the redundancy of teaching objectives covered in multiple curriculums.
 For example, Media School uses script writing as English exploration (expression), sound source recording as practical physics application, and film analysis as an assessment for learning the storytelling craft and physical methods of creation.
-The students are engaged in their learning given that the nature of the program is to directly relate to their interests and future goals.
-Having a unified educational focus for an entire semester allows the students to become immersed completely in the course without interruption.
+Students are engaged in the learning given, as the program directly relates to their interests and future goals.
+Having a unified educational focus for an entire semester allows students to become immersed in the course without interruption.